shufflrr/userguide/src/admin-workflow.md

 ## Why use workflows?

 Use workflows to pass files from - for example - creator to compliance to presenter.
-Define the flows needed by your organization!
+The admin is in charge of defining the flows needed by the organization.

+Note: See [Using Workflows](presentations-workflows.md) to learn how users will interact with the completed workflows.

 ## Steps